Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Evaluation

 \section{Evaluation}

-In this section, the evaluation results of our compiler are presented.
-We test the compiler for a library of 149 quantum circuits \cite{circuit_repo} which were previously used for benchmarks \cite{8970267, 8382253, cowtan_et_al:LIPIcs:2019:10397, DBLP:conf/asplos/LiDX19}.
-Each circuit has between 3 and 16 qubits and 5 to 125,362 gates.
-The evaluations were executed on a notebook with an Intel Core i7-10750H CPU and 16\,GB RAM.
-We evaluated the impact of the different compilation stages on the result.
-Additionally, our compiler is compared to standard Pytket \cite{tket} and Qiskit \cite{qiskit} passes as well as the results of the Pytket's \emph{pytket-aqt} extension \cite{pytket-aqt}.
-This extension was developed by the company AQT targeting an ion trap quantum computer \cite{PRXQuantum}.
-We employ Pytket version 1.1.0, Qiskit version 0.36.1 and pytket-aqt version 0.19.0.
-We always determine the runtime averaged over 10 executions of a given circuit.
-The resulting single qubit and two-qubit gate counts are shown in \hyperref[sec-detailed-evaluation-results]{App.~\ref*{sec-detailed-evaluation-results}}.
+This section presents the evaluation results of our compiler.
+We tested the compiler on a library of 153 quantum circuits \cite{circuit_repo}, which had been previously used for benchmarks \cite{8970267, 8382253, cowtan_et_al:LIPIcs:2019:10397, DBLP:conf/asplos/LiDX19}.
+Each circuit in the library has between 3 and 16 qubits and 5 to 207,775 gates.
+In addition, we benchmarked our compiler for the algorithms Quantum Approximate Optimization (QAOA) \cite{Moll_2018}, Quantum Fourier Transform (QFT) \cite{nielsen_chuang_2010}, Supremacy \cite{Boixo2018, supremacy_repo}, Sycamore \cite{Arute2019}, and Quantum Volume Estimation (QV) \cite{Cross2019} for up to 200 qubits.
+While we generated the circuits for the first four algorithms using the quantum circuit generator from \cite{large_circuit_repo}, we generated the circuits for QV using Qiskit \cite{qiskit}.
+We only evaluated QFT up to 49 qubits, because for a higher number of qubits the angles of some gates in the initial circuits are so small that they were considered as zero in the calculation.
+For Supremacy and Sycamore, we only used circuits where the qubits can be arranged in a square lattice with a depth of 1,000.
+We executed the evaluations on the Mogon II cluster of the Johannes Gutenberg University.
+Each evaluation was executed with one core of an Intel 2630v4 CPU and 16\,GB RAM.
+We analyzed the impact of the different compilation stages on the result.
+Additionally, we compared our compiler with standard Pytket \cite{tket} and Qiskit \cite{qiskit} passes, using Pytket version 1.11.1 and Qiskit version 0.39.5.
+When measuring the runtime, we always averaged it over 10 executions of a given circuit.
+The resulting single-qubit and two-qubit gate counts are given in \hyperref[sec-detailed-evaluation-results]{App.~\ref*{sec-detailed-evaluation-results}}.